marciogualtieri/AngularJS-Fun/README.md

 ### <a name="test-and-build-the-application"></a> TEST & BUILD THE APPLICATION

      $ gradle clean integrationTest jshint jsdoc

+For integration tests, you will need to install ChromeDriver.
+For Ubuntu Linux:

+    $ sudo apt-get install chromium-chromedriver

+You might have to change 'CHROME_DRIVER' on 'mainIT' to point to the proper driver location.

+    // TODO: Make this configurable through a properties file.

 JSDoc generated documentation will be available in the following folder: